With eye on 2020, Trump touts Republican in North Carolina special election

 Trump has personally called North Carolina’s Republican party chairman several times for updates on the campaign, a Republican involved in the special election said.

-U.S. Vice President Mike Pence is also campaigning for Bishop, delivering remarks at a “Get out the Vote” event with the candidate in the town of Wingate on Monday before joining Trump later in Fayetteville.

-The sprawling 9th district, a combination of suburban and rural areas stretching south and east of the city of Charlotte, has been represented by Republicans for decades, and voted for Trump by about 12 percentage points in 2016.
+The sprawling 9th District, a combination of suburban and rural areas stretching south and east of the city of Charlotte, has been represented by Republicans for decades, and voted for Trump by about 12 percentage points in 2016.
 A Republican loss would be a worrisome sign for the president and his party.

-But Democrats are daring to hope for an upset by their candidate, Dan McCready, that would build on their takeover of the House of Representatives from Republicans in elections last year and make further inroads in “Trump country.”
+But Democrats are daring to hope for an upset by their candidate, Dan McCready, that would build on their takeover of the U.S. House of Representatives from Republicans in elections last year and make further inroads in “Trump country.”

+The national press secretary for Trump’s 2020 campaign, Kayleigh McEnany, said the campaign did not buy into the narrative that the 9th District election, whatever the results, was predictive of the 2020 campaign.

+“The president is not on the ballot,” she said.
+“It’s a big difference when he is.”

+U.S. Vice President Mike Pence was campaigning for Bishop on Monday, making remarks at a “Get out the Vote” event with the candidate in the town of Wingate.
+He was to join Trump later in Fayetteville.

+Pence also visited a call center for Bishop, where the vice president told the party workers: “It’s all about turnout.
+Elections are won by the people that show up.”

-Bishop’s campaign ads have said McCready “admires socialism” and linked him to the “Squad,” a group of progressive Democrats in the House that Trump has repeatedly attacked.
+Bishop’s campaign ads have said McCready “admires socialism” and linked him to the “Squad,” a group of progressive House Democrats that Trump has repeatedly attacked.

-McCready, 36, a small businessman and U.S. Marine Corps veteran, has focused his race on healthcare, education and the pay of North Carolina teachers.
+McCready, 36, a small-businessman and U.S. Marine Corps veteran, has focused his race on healthcare, education and the pay of North Carolina teachers.

 “He (Bishop) is not running against a socialist, he’s running against a capitalist, who’s built a business from scratch,” McCready told CNN.
 “He’s running against a United States Marine.”